ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 After cast is removed, I felt like my hand will slip and fall because my wrist was so out of power.
 It got better in a couple of seconds though.
 Which was really weird but not an alien feeling for me; Not my first cast.
-Of course, a hand in a cast for a month and prohibited to be washed is dirty even though I didn't done anything with my left hand in that period.
+Of course, a hand in a cast for a month and prohibited to be washed was dirty even though I didn't do anything with my left hand in that period.

 {%
   include image_with_caption.html